How to Buy a Pearl Necklace

 With nearly 70 years in the business, we know everything there is to know about pearl jewelry, from sourcing premium pearls to helping our customers get the perfect item.
 In this guide, you'll find helpful information about grading, standard pearl necklace lengths as well as a pearl millimeter chart to help you visualize the size of the pearls before you buy.

-The World's Standardized Pearl Grading System
+The Pearl Grading System

 According to their website and recognized throughout the world, "GIA uses a comprehensive standard it developed over a 70-year period of ground-breaking research on pearls, called The GIA 7 Pearl Value Factors™ (Size, Shape, Color, Luster, Surface, Nacre, and Matching).The GIA 7 Pearl Value Factors™ provide a systematic way to evaluate pearls of all types, and to describe their appearance and quality in a way everyone can understand."
+Each product on American Pearl's website has a table below it that describes the GIA 7 Pearl Value Factors for your convenience.

 Pearl Types used in GIA Grading